 What is the IRS Data Retrieval?

-The IRS Data Retrieval Tool is currently down.
-No end date has been identified.
 The IRS Data Retrieval Tool allows applicants who have already filed their federal income tax return to populate some answers on the Free Application for Federal Student Aid (FAFSA) by transferring data directly from their federal income tax returns.
 Eligible applicants who choose to use the tool when completing their FAFSA will be temporarily transferred to the IRS web site.
 After the applicant has authenticated themselves, the IRS web site will display the data to be transferred to the FAFSA.
 The applicant may then choose whether or not to transfer the data.
 If selected for verification, an applicant who has used the IRS Data Retrieval tool to transfer data, in most cases, will not need to turn in a copy of their tax return transcript or tax return to the school.
 The IRS Data Retrieval Tool can be used 1-2 weeks after the federal income tax return is filed electronically and 6-8 weeks after filing a paper return.
 The IRS Data Retrieval Tool is available each year to use on the initial FAFSA or corrections to the FAFSA.

 What if I file an amended tax return?